Chris56974/Pethreon/frontend/README.md

 I found out that window.alerts are very annoying for UX which is good to know.
 I'm going to use it for now so I don't have to make a third modal or a text-tooltip component

-It's funny that Pledge is a verb and a noun and I've used both meanings when referencing stuff -> Y I K E S
+It's funny that Pledge is a verb and a noun and I've used both meanings when referencing stuff (Y I K E S).

 I think the frontend is going to end up looking a lot better on mobile (because it was designed for mobile first), even though I'm not sure how smooth the metamask app experience is going to be.